barrand/BookWash/PROJECT_REQUIREMENTS.md

 - Preserve formatting and structure

 ### LLM Integration
-- Send chunks to local Ollama LLM for processing
+- Send chunks to Gemini via backend script `bookwash_llm.py`
 - Process chunks independently (can be done sequentially or with queuing)
 - Request: Clean chunk based on profanity, sexual content, and violence sensitivity levels
 - LLM should flag/remove content and track what was removed